jerry-D/IEEE-754-2008-H-20-convertToDecimalCharacter/README.md

 The exponent value is referenced relative to the last digit in the significand of the decimalCharacterSequence.

-Here is some example code written in SYMPL Intermediate Language (IL) that computes sixteen, correctly rounded, binary64 format decimalCharacterSequences and writes the computed results out byte-addressable system memory:
+Here is some example code written in SYMPL Intermediate Language (IL) that computes sixteen, correctly rounded, binary64 format decimalCharacterSequences and writes the computed results out to byte-addressable system memory:

     uw AR0 = uw:#listStart           ;load read pointer with starting address of list uw AR1 = uw:#cnvTDCS.0           ;load write pointer with address of first operator input buffer